Not Knowing What To Do With

 Do you feel lost or clueless about what to do with your life?
 Need some help figuring it out?

 If you are guessing instead of knowing what you are supposed to be doing with your life ... you are not alone.
-You may be just like this example about a girl who does not know what to do with her life.
+You may be just like the story below about a girl who does not know what to do with her life.

-But hidden in the background of her life are clues to both ... that her calling is to help terminally ill patients and her purpose is to learn the healing power of love, laughter and forgiveness.
+But hidden in the background of her life are clues to both her life calling and purpose ... that her calling is to help terminally ill patients and her purpose is to learn the healing power of love, laughter and forgiveness.

 Missing Important Clues